-(a) providing effective follow-up of situations referred by the Council to the Court and on-going political support;
+a) providing effective follow-up of situations referred by the Council to the Court and on-going political support;

-(b) enabling financial support by the United Nations for expenses incurred by the Court due to referrals of the Council;

-(c) continued support for the work of the Court through cooperation and assistance by peacekeeping and special political missions mandated by the Council, including by considering extending best practices with respect to the drafting of mandates of peacekeeping operations while respecting their basic principles, and increased cooperation between Sanctions Committees and the Court;

-(d) considering mandating peacekeeping and special political missions to contribute, where appropriate, to the strengthening of national justice systems through training, outreach and other forms of assistance;

-(e) enhanced engagement by the Council with Court representatives and on matters related to the Court in various formats; and

-(f) institutionalizing Council cooperation with and support for the Court in this regard;

-&lt;sup>12 See Corrigendum of "Orders to the Registrar concerning action to be taken in case of information relating to the travel of suspects", ICC-02/05-01/09-235-Corr (15 April 2015).

-33. Recalls the report of the Court on the status of on-going cooperation with the United Nations, including in the field;

-34. Encourages all United Nations Offices, Funds and Programmes to strengthen their cooperation with the Court, and to collaborate effectively with the Office of Legal Affairs as focal point for cooperation between the United Nations system and the Court;

-35. Recalls article 4 of the Relationship Agreement between the Court and the United Nations, and stresses the continuing need to ensure the ability of the Court to fully exercise its capacity of observer to the United Nations and its ability to interact and engage in dialogue with the United Nations, including through its attendance and participation as observer in the activities of the United Nations General Assembly, and through the Court's officials' regular visits to the United Nations to provide briefings and updates on its activities;

-36. Commends the important work of the New York Liaison Office of the Court, reiterates its full support for the Office and stresses the importance of the continued and further strengthening of the implementation of its functions in accordance with ICC-ASP/4/6, paragraphs 2, 3 and 4;

-37. Welcomes that States Parties have been informed throughout 2019 on Court-related developments at the United Nations and in particular at the Security Council, notably through regular briefings provided by the designated State Party member of the Security Council, and calls upon Bureau members and other States Parties to continue providing States Parties with information about their efforts at the United Nations and in any other international or regional fora to promote the fight against impunity;

-38. Welcomes the presentation of the annual report of the Court to the General Assembly of the United Nations and in particular its focus on the relationship between the Court and the United Nations, also welcomes the adoption of resolution A/RES/74/6 by the General Assembly and encourages States Parties to continue their constructive engagement with United Nations Member States to further strengthen this resolution;

-39. Notes with concern that, to date, expenses incurred by the Court due to referrals by the Security Council continue to be borne exclusively by States Parties and notes that, to date, the approved budget allocated so far within the Court in relation to the referrals made by the Security Council amounts to approximately $\in$ 65 million;

-40. Stresses that, if the United Nations is unable to provide funds for the Court to cover the expenses incurred due to referrals by the Security Council, this will, among other factors, continue to exacerbate resource pressure on the Court;
+- b) enabling financial support by the United Nations for expenses incurred by the Court due to referrals of the Council: - c) continued support for the work of the Court through cooperation and assistance by peacekeeping and special political missions mandated by the Council, including by considering extending best practices with respect to the drafting of mandates of peacekeeping operations while respecting their basic principles, and increased cooperation between Sanctions Committees and the Court; - d) considering mandating peacekeeping and special political missions to contribute, where appropriate, to the strengthening of national justice systems through training, outreach and other forms of assistance; - e) enhanced engagement by the Council with Court representatives and on matters related to the Court in various formats; and - f) institutionalizing Council cooperation with and support for the Court in this regard; - 37.
+Recalls the report of the Court on the status of on-going cooperation with the United Nations, including in the field; 13 - 38.
+Encourages all United Nations Offices, Funds and Programmes to strengthen their cooperation with the Court, and to collaborate effectively with the Office of Legal Affairs as focal point for cooperation between the United Nations system and the Court; - 39.
+Recalls article 4 of the Relationship Agreement between the Court and the United Nations, and stresses the continuing need to ensure the ability of the Court to fully exercise its capacity of observer to the United Nations and its ability to interact and engage in dialogue with the United Nations, including through its attendance and participation as observer in the activities of the United Nations General Assembly, and through the Court's officials' regular visits to the United Nations to provide briefings and updates on its activities; - 40.
+Commends the important work of the New York Liaison Office of the Court, reiterates its full support for the Office and stresses the importance of the continued and further strengthening of the implementation of its functions in accordance with ICC-ASP/4/6, paragraphs 2, 3 and 4; - 41.
+Welcomes that States Parties have been informed throughout 2021 on Court-related developments at the United Nations and in particular at the Security Council, notably through regular briefings provided by the designated State Party member of the Security Council, and calls upon Bureau members and other States Parties to continue providing States Parties with information about their efforts at the United Nations and in any other international or regional fora to promote the fight against impunity; - 42.
+Welcomes the presentation of the annual report of the Court to the General Assembly of the United Nations14 and in particular its focus on the relationship between the Court and the United Nations, also welcomes the adoption of resolution A/RES/76/5 by the General Assembly and encourages States Parties to continue their constructive engagement with United Nations Member States to further strengthen this resolution; - 43.
+Notes with concern that, to date, expenses incurred by the Court due to referrals by the Security Council continue to be borne exclusively by States Parties and notes that, to date, the approved budget allocated so far within the Court in relation to the referrals made by the Security Council amounts to approximately €75 million; - 44.
+Stresses that, if the United Nations is unable to provide funds for the Court to cover the expenses incurred due to referrals by the Security Council, this will, among other factors, continue to exacerbate resource pressure on the Court;

+14 United Nations document A/76/293